-Higgs decays at the CEPC and FCC-ee with CM energy $\sqrt{s} = 240$ GeV and an integrated luminosity $\mathcal{L}h = 5.6 \text{ ab}^{-1}$ .
+Ref.
+[70] studies displaced-vertex signatures of scalar LLPs pair-produced from exotic Higgs decays at the CEPC and FCC-ee with CM energy $\sqrt{s} = 240$ GeV and an integrated luminosity $\mathcal{L}h = 5.6 \text{ ab}^{-1}$.
 These charge-neutral LLPs decay into a pair of leptons or quarks at the partonic level.
 Two theoretical models are investigated: a Higgs-portal model and a neutral-naturalness model.
 These two models feature two representative mass ranges for scalar LLPs, corresponding to different characteristic signatures at colliders.

-The Higgs-portal model includes a very light scalar boson, $h_s$ , in the sub-GeV mass regime, stemming from a singlet scalar field appended to the SM.
+The Higgs-portal model includes a very light scalar boson, h_s , in the sub-GeV mass regime, stemming from a singlet scalar field appended to the SM.
 Such a light scalar LLP decays into a pair of muons or pions, giving rise to a distinctive signature of collimated muon-jet or pion-jet, thanks to the sub-GeV mass.
-Thus, for this model, the signal process is $h \to h_s h_s$ , $h_s \to \mu^- \mu^+$ , $\pi^- \pi^+$ where the SM Higgs boson h is produced in Higgsstrahlung process.
-For the dimuon decay of $h_s$ , displaced muons are detected in either the inner tracker (IT) detector or muon spectrometer (MS).
-Further, for $h_s$ decays into a pair of charged pions, displaced vertices are considered to be reconstructed in the IT, HCAL, or MS. The background is assumed to be negligible after event selections on the opening angle of the LLP decay products are imposed, and 95% C.L. sensitivity reaches are presented in terms of three-signal-event contour curves in the plane spanned by the $h_s$ mass and the Higgs bosons mixing angle $\theta$ , for two benchmark choices of the new scalar-single field's vacuum expectation value (vev) $\langle \chi \rangle = 10,100 \text{ GeV}$ .
+Thus, for this model, the signal process is $h \rightarrow h_s h_s, h_s \rightarrow \mu^- \mu^+, \pi^- \pi^+$ where the SM Higgs boson h is produced in Higgsstrahlung process.
+For the dimuon decay of h_s , displaced muons are detected in either the inner tracker (IT) detector or muon spectrometer (MS).
+Further, for h_s decays into a pair of charged pions, displaced vertices are considered to be reconstructed in the IT, HCAL, or MS. The background is assumed to be negligible after event selections on the opening angle of the LLP decay products are imposed, and 95% C.L. sensitivity reaches are presented in terms of three-signal-event contour curves in the plane spanned by the h_s mass and the Higgs bosons mixing angle θ , for two benchmark choices of the new scalar-single field's vacuum expectation value (vev) $\langle \chi \rangle = 10,100$ GeV.